 OTs always strive to understand the entire set of goals, circumstances, and interactions that comprise the totality of their patient’s life.
 In service of the personalized and extensive support that they provide, an occupational therapist’s job duties include:

-- Observation and review – OTs review patients’ medical histories, ask them about their health and lives, and observe them as they perform tasks.
+- Observation and review – OTs review patients’ medical histories, ask them about their health and lives, and observe them as they perform everyday tasks.

-- Evaluation and treatment – After evaluating a patient’s needs, circumstances, and condition, OTs develop treatment plans focused on specific goals and activities.
+- Evaluation and treatment – After evaluating a patient’s needs, circumstances, and condition, OTs develop a treatment plans focused on specific goals and activities.

 - Assistance and education – OTs provide task-specific assistance and demonstrate exercises and techniques for managing long-term and chronic conditions.